Anjok07/ultimatevocalremovergui/README.md

   - **Note:** This application will *not* be friendly to older or budget hardware.
 Please proceed with caution!
 Pay attention to your PC and make sure it doesn't overheat. ***We are not responsible for any hardware damage.***

 ## Troubleshooting

+Please be as detailed as possible when posting a new issue.
+Make sure to provide any error outputs and/or screenshots/gif's to give us a clearer understanding of the issue you are experiencing.

 If the *'VocalRemover.py'* file won't open *under any circumstances* and all other resources have been exhausted, please do the following -